Free Vedic Astrology Tool

 What is Saraswati Yoga in Vedic Astrology?

-Saraswati Yoga is named after Goddess Saraswati - the Hindu deity of knowledge, music, arts, wisdom, language, and all branches of learning.
-This rare and highly auspicious yoga forms when all three of Vedic astrology's natural benefic planets - Jupiter (wisdom and philosophy), Mercury (intelligence and communication), and Venus (aesthetic sense and arts) - are simultaneously placed in prominent positions in the birth chart: specifically in kendras (1st, 4th, 7th, 10th houses), trikonas (1st, 5th, 9th houses), or the 2nd house.
-The classical condition further requires Jupiter to be in its own sign (Sagittarius or Pisces) or exaltation sign (Cancer) for the yoga to reach its full potency.
-Brihat Parashara Hora Shastra describes the native of Saraswati Yoga as "skilled in all the fine arts, a distinguished poet, having knowledge of classical literature, and one who is respected by scholars."
+Saraswati Yoga takes its name from Goddess Saraswati, the Hindu deity of knowledge, music, arts, wisdom, and learning.
+This rare, highly regarded yoga forms when Vedic astrology's three natural benefics, Jupiter (wisdom and philosophy), Mercury (intelligence and communication), and Venus (aesthetic sense and arts), all land in prominent positions in the birth chart at the same time: the kendras (1st, 4th, 7th, 10th houses), the trikonas (1st, 5th, 9th houses), or the 2nd house.
+For the yoga to reach its full classical strength, Jupiter also needs to sit in its own sign (Sagittarius or Pisces) or its exaltation sign (Cancer).
+Brihat Parashara Hora Shastra describes a Saraswati Yoga native as someone "skilled in all the fine arts, a distinguished poet, well versed in classical literature, and respected by scholars."

 The Three Planets of Saraswati Yoga